Parish Activities

 Must be 18 or older to attend and Cash only

 *We collect items and products for Gracie’s Kitchen, Micah’s Place, Senior Center, Animal Rescue in Yulee, Toys For Tots, School Supplies, and Soldiers.
-Check back to see which charity is being collected for each month.
+Contact Cathy for details.

 For more information, contact Cathy McKnight at events@stfrancisyulee.org

 The Prayer Shawl Ministry would like to invite all women of St. Francis to join us.
-Meetings will be on Friday mornings for two hours after the 9:00 am Mass.
+Meetings are on Friday from 9:00 a.m. to 11:00 a.m.
 No experience is necessary – beginner lessons will be given.
 We create homemade “comfort” items that are provided to members of our parish who are homebound or residing in assisted living facilities.
 We also knit and crochet items that can be utilized by Human Life & Dignity.
 Everyone is welcome!
 We also always appreciate yarn donations for our projects!
 If you would like more information or know of anyone who would benefit from one of the beautiful shawls or baby blankets, please email Wendy Edwards at caloiboy@att.net or call (904) 583-5540

 The Women’s Activities Ministry is involved in numerous activities, charities, and events.
-They partner with and help other ministries and sponsor a number of their own events such as bake sales, dinner club, Angel Tree, and craft fairs to name a few.
-For more information, email Mary Flanagan at women’s activities and visit the Women’s Activity Ministry Page.
+It partners with and helps other ministries and sponsors several of its own events, such as bake sales, dinner clubs, Angel Tree, and craft fairs.
+For more information, email Georgia Capobianco at women’s activities or visit the Women’s Activity Ministry Page.

 The SFA Youth Group meets on the third Thursday of the month.
 Come join us for a night of laughter and fellowship.
 All youth, and their friends ages 13 and up are welcome.
 Refreshments will be provided.
 Please email Ms. Jackie Sanchez at youth@stfrancisyulee.org for more information, and visit the YOUTH page.

-St. Francis Adults Choir which welcomes all parishioners to participate in and enjoy.
-For more information on this joyful ministry, email Beth Jurovcik at music and check out the Music Page.
+St. Francis Adult, Youth, and Children’s choirs welcome all parishioners to participate in and enjoy them.
+For more information on this joyful ministry, email Andy Wallace at music@stfrancisyulee.org and check out the Music Page.

-For more information email Kathy Waldrop at charities@stfrancisyulee.org
+For more information, email Mary Flanagan at charities@stfrancisyulee.org

 For those who have lost a loved one